Red hot Kraken send Bruins to 1st regulation home loss, 3-0 - NewsBreak

 The Kraken made it 2-0 in the second when Tolvanen received a deflected puck in the slot, whirled around, faked a slapshot and wristed it under the crossbar.
 The Bruins played on, but the referee and the replay official confirmed that the puck found the back of the net.

-The Bruins pulled Ullmark with five minutes left and kept the puck in the Kraken zone for almost all of the next three minutes before Schwartz cleared it into the empty net to make it 3-0.
+The Bruins pulled Ullmark with five minutes left for a 6-on-5 advantage and kept the puck in the Kraken zone for almost all of the next three minutes before Schwartz cleared it into the empty net to make it 3-0.

 The Kraken also won seven in a row from Nov.
 17 to Dec.
 1, a streak that included four overtime victories.
 All seven of the expansion team’s current winning streak — the longest active run in the NHL — have been in regulation.